Tessachu/controller-fields-for-contact-form-7/readme.txt

 This method is the most involved as it requires you to be familiar with the process of transferring files using an SFTP client.

-1. [Download my plugin](https://wordpress.org/plugins/controller-fields-for-contact-form-7/) from WordPress.org; it will be in the form of a zip file.
+1. [Download my plugin](https://wordpress.org/plugins/TEXTDOMAIN_PLACEHOLDER/) from WordPress.org; it will be in the form of a zip file.
-1. Unzip the contents; you should have a single folder named `controller-fields-for-contact-form-7`.
+1. Unzip the contents; you should have a single folder named `TEXTDOMAIN_PLACEHOLDER`.
 1. Connect to your WordPress server with your favorite SFTP client.
 1. Copy the folder from step 2 to the `/wp-content/plugins/` folder in your WordPress directory.
 Once the folder and all of its files are there, installation is complete.
 1. Now log in to your WordPress dashboard.